miadweb/finance-app/README.md

 - [Responsive and scalable].
 - [Easy to customize].
 - Perfect for fianace app landing page.
-- [Awesome color palette and realistic shadows].
+- [Awesome color palette and realistic shadows]

 ## Demo